tarjoilija/zgen/README.md

 You can set the environment variable ZGEN_RESET_ON_CHANGE.
 These files will be checked and if a change is detected zgen reset is called.
     ZGEN_RESET_ON_CHANGE=(${HOME}/.zshrc ${HOME}/.zshrc.local)

+### Notes
+Be aware that `zgen` tries to handle [`compinit`][compinit] for you to allow for the fastest possible initialization times.
+However, this functionality will be disabled if you've already called `compinit` yourself before sourcing `zgen.zsh`.
+(Alternatively, you can disable it yourself by disabling `$ZGEN_AUTOLOAD_COMPINIT`.)

+    [compinit]: <http://zsh.sourceforge.net/Doc/Release/Completion-System.html#Use-of-compinit> "Zsh manual 20.2.1: Use of compinit"

 ### Example .zshrc

 ```zsh